SHughes96/SHughes96/README.md

 ### Hi there 👋
-I'm Sarah, a Data Scientist with a background in astronomical instrumentation and pipeline development.
+I'm Sarah, a Postdoctoral Scientist with a background in astronomical instrumentation and pipeline development.
 I have significant experience in Python, alongside proficiency in SQL, Git, and JIRA in Agile development environments.

 Other languages I have used during my career are: C++, JS, LabView